-Within my specialism of female reproductive health, I have a specific interest in working with women and assigned female at birth (AFAB) with Premenstrual Dysphoric Disorder (PMDD).
+I specialise in supporting women and people assigned female at birth (AFAB) who experience Premenstrual Dysphoric Disorder (PMDD).
+Over time, I’ve found that my practice has naturally evolved to work almost exclusively with PMDD clients.
 PMDD affects an estimated 5-10% of women and AFAB, yet is rarely discussed or taught in schools.
 It is a cyclical, hormone-based mood disorder caused by the body’s reaction to hormone fluctuations during the luteal phase of menstruation.

 PMDD can leave people feeling totally out of control and create extreme anxiety, anger and depression.
 At times, it leaves sufferers wanting to just walk away from everything in their lives.
 It is suggested that 30% of PMDD sufferers will attempt suicide in their lifetime.
 Frustratingly, medical professionals are often unaware or under-informed about this condition, resulting in misdiagnoses and incorrect medications.

 PMDD is an exhausting and debilitating condition which can completely destroy lives.
 Among the recommended medical treatments is the suggestion to engage in talking therapies.
 While therapy doesn’t cure PMDD, having a space to talk through personal experiences and the sometimes-unbearable impact of PMDD can help create clarity and build resilience.
-Therapy can provide a place to learn how to recognise triggers and understand which feelings are real and which hormonal.
-Weekly therapy with someone who understands the challenges of PMDD offers a safe reflective space where it is possible to notice and understand the individual impact of menstrual cycles.
+Therapy can provide a place to learn how to recognise triggers and understand which feelings are real and which are hormonally driven.
+Weekly therapy with someone who understands the challenges of PMDD offers a safe reflective space where it is possible to notice and understand the individual impact of each cycle.

 I provide support on the days that are overwhelming, when brains are foggy or plagued by suicidal thoughts.
 I provide a consistent place where clients can think about how they are impacted by both symptoms and treatments.
 We can think about coping strategies, the impact on personal and professional relationships, and work through the shame and guilt that can come after the luteal phase.

-Sessions are led by my clients; we work at a pace that works for them, often depending on where in their cycle they are.
+Sessions are led by the clients need; we work at a pace that works for them, often depending on where in their cycle they are.
 Living with PMDD means that each week they may need something different from therapy, from a place to cry to a place to feel the relief of getting their period.
-When working together, I encourage honesty and openness; all aspects of PMDD are welcome.
+When working together, I encourage honesty and openness; all aspects of the client and their PMDD are welcome.

-In addition to supporting women and AFAB, I support the people in their lives.
+In addition to supporting people with PMDD, I also support the people in their lives.
+This is either via 1:1 therapy or in my relationship work.
 I strongly believe that everyone who is affected by this condition should be able to access support.

 If you would like to know more about how I work, please get in touch.